A translation to Dutch of this article is available here.

 So, what about a test for these autoantibodies?

 If antibodies to adrenergic and muscarinc receptors were involved in the pathogenesis of some cases of ME/CFS, it would be interesting for patients to test for them.
 In this regard, it is worth noting that the measure of antibodies to membrane receptors should be done using an assay in which these receptors are expressed by living cells in their physiological position (CBA, cell based assay).
 In fact, with assays in which receptors are coated on plates we may have both false positives (due to the fact that sera react with peptides that are not in the extracellular domain) and false negatives (due to protein denaturation, which leads to the formation of epitopes that would not be present if the protein were correctly folded).
 The superiority of CBA over the other kind of test is well accepted in the case of anti-MOG antibodies (Ramanathan S et al 2016).
-It is worth noting that the study by Loebel et al. used a CBA, while the previous one (Tanaka et al.) used recombinat proteins coated on plates, and this could be the reason for the discrepancy between the results of the two studies (figure 2).
+It is worth noting that both the study by Loebel et al. and the previous one (Tanaka et al.) used recombinat proteins coated on plates.
 As far as I know, there are no commercial CBA assays for anti-muscarinic cholinergic receptors and beta adrenergic receptors, at present.
 The only assay available does not seem to be a CBA, from the provided documentation (R).

 In silico experiment